isivaraj/data-science-portfolio/projects.md

 - **Release Year:** The year the movie was released.

 ### Dataset Size
-The dataset will include a collection of movies from The Movie Database (TMDB) API.
-The exact number of movies will be recorded after the data is collected.
+The original dataset contained 100 movies.
+After removing movies with missing or unusable budget and revenue values, 62 movies remained for analysis.

 ### Missing Values
-Missing values will be checked after the data is collected from the TMDB API.
-Movies with missing budget, revenue, or rating information may need to be removed or handled during data cleaning.
+Some movies had a budget or revenue value of 0, which was treated as missing or unusable data.
+These movies were removed because they could not be used to analyze the relationship between budget, revenue, and audience rating.

 ### Data Cleaning
-The data will be cleaned using pandas.
-I will check for missing values, remove movies with unusable budget or revenue data, and make sure the variables are in the correct format for analysis.
+The data was cleaned using pandas.
+Movies with a budget of 0 or revenue of 0 were treated as having missing or unusable financial data and were removed.

+The original dataset had 100 movies, and 62 movies remained after cleaning.

 ### Visualizations
  ![Budget vs Audience Rating](budget_vs_rating.png)